devlancer0328/aflux-next/README.md

 ## General info

-Aflux Next.js website connected with beauty industry ➡️ written using modern technologies like Next.js 13, TypeScript, TailwindCSS extended with SCSS.
+Aflux® Next.js website connected with beauty industry ➡️ written using modern technologies like Next.js 13, TypeScript, TailwindCSS extended with SCSS.
+Aflux® website contains a section dedicated to describing what the product is, sections containing a detailed product description, reviews from our satisfied customers, photo galleries, and a contact section.

 ## Technologies